apache/usergrid/sdks/nodejs/README.md

 	usergrid.ApiClient.enableNoAuth();

-With this setting enabled, no authentication will be provided to the package.
+With this setting enabled, no authentication will be provided to the module.

 ###To log a user out